-Cash and Cash Equivalents Compared to Current Liabilities - 2006
+Cash and Cash Equivalents Compared to Current Liabilities - 2007

-Cash & Cash Equivalents Current Liabilities
+■ Cash & Cash Equivalents ■ Current Liabilities

-The quick ratio is another, more conservative, measure of ASG's ability to pay its shortterm obligations.
+The quick ratio is another, more conservative, measure of ASG's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities, less deferred revenue.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
 This measure includes only the General Fund, ASG's primary operating fund, and ASG's proprietary type funds.

-At September 30, 2006, ASG had a governmentwide ratio of cash and cash equivalents to current liabilities of .1.02 to 1.
-This indicates that ASG has approximately one times the amount of cash and short-term investments to pay current liabilities.
+At September 30, 2007, ASG had a government-wide ratio of cash and cash equivalents to current liabilities of 1.13 to 1.
+This indicates that ASG has slightly more than one times the amount of cash and short-term investments to pay current liabilities.
 This is a considered an satisfactory indicator of the ability to pay short-term current obligations, and an improvement from the ratio of the prior year.